Photo by Innerbody Research

 Thesis also provides wellness coaching to all subscribers, so you can get the most out of your nootropics and find new ways to improve your life and your brain.

 Several companies in this guide take pains to test their products, looking at purity and dosage in particular.
-But Thesis is among the few who rely on third-party testing rather than internal testing.
+However, Thesis is among the few who rely on third-party testing rather than internal testing.
 One of the reasons the ingredient lists in Thesis nootropics are shorter than some of the competition is that Thesis only uses ingredients that are either Generally Recognized As Safe by the FDA or have undergone phase III clinical trials.
-The only ingredient that’s of any potential concern is ashwagandha, which isn’t safe for people who have thyroid problems.
+The only ingredient that’s of any potential concern is ashwagandha, which may not be safe for people who have certain thyroid problems.34

 Whether you stick with the starter kit or customize your order, the prices for a 28-day supply remain the same: